 A lot of us are working from home these days.
 Regardless of whether you're in an office or a home office, it's important to set yourself up with an ergonomic workspace to avoid getting aches and pains in your neck, back, wrists, and fingers as you work.
-Consider a standing desk.
+Consider a standing desk, such as the FlexiSpot Electric Height Adjustable Desk.
 If you do prefer to sit, or you need to sit, do try to set up an ergonomic workstation.
 The items on this list can help set you up for success.

 - Best Laptop Stand: Nulaxy Adjustable Laptop Stand